apollographql/apollo-tooling/packages/apollo/README.md

 When using the codegen command with Typescript or Flow, make sure to add the `__typename` introspection field to every selection set within your graphql operations.

-If you're using a client like `apollo-client` that does this automatically for your GraphQL operations, pass in the `--addTypename` option to `apollo codegen:generate` to make sure the generated Typescript and Flow types have the `__typename` field as well.
+If you are using a client like `apollo-client` that does this automatically for your GraphQL operations, pass in the `--addTypename` option to `apollo codegen:generate` to make sure the generated Typescript and Flow types have the `__typename` field as well.
 This is required to ensure proper type generation support for `GraphQLUnionType` and `GraphQLInterfaceType` fields.

 ## Why is the \_\_typename field required?